Message Kevin Hale Message Kevin Hale

 Sanctuary Lamp

-The Sanctuary Lamp burns for the deceased members of the Wall & Rockwell Families.
+The Sanctuary Lamp burns for the intentions of Frances, Martin & Marianne Rogers.

 Dates for your Diary